Vietnam.vn - Nền tảng quảng bá Việt Nam

 From Ho Chi Minh City, take National Highway 1 - Vo Viet Tan (Tien Giang) - Thanh Tam, Cai Lay (Tien Giang) - Provincial Road 868 - Tu Kiet Road (Tien Giang) - National Highway 1.

-From Ho Chi Minh City, take National Highway 1 - Vinh Long City (Pho Co Dieu) - National Highway 57 - Provincial Highway 882 - National Highway 60 - Ham Luong Bridge (Ben Tre) - National Highway 60 - Rach Mieu Bridge - Trung Luong intersection - National Highway 1.
+From Ho Chi Minh City, go to National Highway 1 - Vinh Long City (Pho Co Dieu) - National Highway 57 - Provincial Highway 882 - National Highway 60 - Ham Luong Bridge (Ben Tre) - National Highway 60 - Rach Mieu Bridge - Trung Luong intersection - National Highway 1.

 The chrysanthemum garden in Tien Giang is in full bloom, photo taken in January.
 Photo: Thanh Dat Phan